carlosrymer/JSON-Playground/README.md

 JSON Playground
 ===============

-The JSON Playground is a free online tool that allows the generation of custom json files in any structure for testing purposes.
-You can access the live tool [here](http://jsonplayground.com), but the source is also available to fork for other applications of the tool.
+The JSON Playground is a tool that allows the generation of custom json files in any structure for testing purposes.
+The source is available to fork for other applications of the tool.
 It runs on AngularJS (v1.2.0-rc.2) and Foundation (v4.3.2).

 Requirements
 ------------